kaushalrijal/Lipi/README.md

-# Custom Programming Language
+# Lipi : Programming Language

-This project is an implementation of a custom programming language.
+This project is an implementation of a nepali programming language.
 The language includes various features such as keywords, data types, identifiers, literals, operators, and delimiters.
-This README provides an overview of the language and details on how the lexer was implemented.
+This README provides an overview of the language and details on how a compiler can be implemented.

 ## Language Features